Ronald Grossarth-Maticek

-Ronald Grossarth-Maticek (19 June 1940) is a German sociologist specializing in the field of medical sociology, working in the fields of psychosomatics, psycho-oncology and health promotion.
-He is the director of the Institute for Preventive Medicine and professor for postgraduate studies (ECPD).
+Ronald Grossarth-Maticek (19 June 1940 – 16 November 2025) was a German sociologist specializing in the field of medical sociology, working in the fields of psychosomatics, psycho-oncology and health promotion.
+He was the director of the Institute for Preventive Medicine and professor for postgraduate studies (ECPD).
 In 2019, some of the works of Maticek and his co-author, psychologist Hans Eysenck, were reviewed by King's College London and 26 were declared "unsafe".

-Biography
+Background

-Ronald Grossarth-Maticek was born in 1940 in Budapest.
-In 1973 he received his PhD at the University of Heidelberg, Germany, and in 1991 a doctorate in medical sciences (Dr. med. sc.) in the medical faculty of the University of Belgrade.
-From 1975 to 1982 he headed the research project "Social Scientific Oncology", supported by the German Research Foundation and the Foundation for Education and Handicapped Support in Stuttgart, among others.
+Ronald Grossarth-Maticek was born in Budapest on 19 June 1940.
+In 1973, he received his PhD at the University of Heidelberg, Germany, and in 1991, a doctorate in medical sciences (Dr. med. sc.) in the medical faculty of the University of Belgrade.
+From 1975 to 1982, he headed the research project "Social Scientific Oncology", supported by the German Research Foundation and the Foundation for Education and Handicapped Support in Stuttgart, among others.
 From 1982 to 1990, he was the head of the international research program "Prospective Epidemiology and Preventive Behavioral Medicine".
-In 1990 he became Director of the Institute for Preventive Medicine and Political, Economic and Health Psychology in Heidelberg, an institution of the European Centre for Peace and Development (ECPD) in Belgrade, which belongs to the University for Peace in Costa Rica associated with the United Nations.
+In 1990, he became Director of the Institute for Preventive Medicine and Political, Economic and Health Psychology in Heidelberg, an institution of the European Centre for Peace and Development (ECPD) in Belgrade, which belongs to the University for Peace in Costa Rica associated with the United Nations.
 Grossarth-Maticek was awarded the title Professor by the European Center for Peace and Development (ECPD), which he may use in Germany with the addition Professor for Postgraduate Studies, ECPD.
+His eldest son from his first marriage is Jan Grossarth, and from his second marriage he has two sons and two daughters.
+He died in Heidelberg, Germany on 16 November 2025, at the age of 85.